Removals

 # Kivy 3.x.x

-if toggle.active:
+if toggle.activated:

 print("Toggle is active")

-toggle.active = False # Deactivate
+toggle.activated = False # Deactivate

 In KV language: